 (4) The holder of an appropriate licence, or any other authorised person, may supply a poison included in Schedule 4 on receipt of a written order, signed by the manager, or a person authorised in writing by the manager, of the airline company or firm responsible for the operation of the aircraft in the State, certifying that the poison is necessary for the purposes of medical treatment on aircraft.

 [Regulation 39B inserted in Gazette 31 Dec 1993 p.
 6884; amended in Gazette 19 Mar 1996 p.
-1224.]
+1224; 12 Jun 2009 p.
+2111.]

 39C.
 Use of poisons included in Schedule 4 on ships carrying livestock